LautaroMed/cabify-challenge/README.md

 - The service should be as efficient as possible.
   It should be able to work reasonably well with at least $`10^4`$ / $`10^5`$ cars / waiting groups.
   Explain how you did achieve this requirement.

+  Cars are kept in a map separated by the capacity they have at the moment.
+Each capacity has its corresponding queue which we will use to get a car with n seats available in O(1).
+We also track which groups the car is taking and which car is each group riding so we can access this data in O(1) for locate and dropoff.
+There's a (at most) O(n) step when the car needs to be moved from the current queue after updating the traveling groups.

 - You are free to modify the repository as much as necessary to include or remove dependencies, subject to tooling limitations above.
 - Document your decisions using MRs or in this very README adding sections to it,